Contents

 Encrypt Data

 Encrypt all sensitive data both at rest and in transit.
 Encryption transforms readable data into a secure code, which can only be decoded with a specific key.
-Encrypting data ensures that even if information is intercepted, it remains protected from malicious actors.
+Encrypting data ensures that even if information is intercepted, it remains protected from bad actors.

 Implement Strong Authentication Processes